 Episode 4: Battle: Twenty-one-year-old William Blackie had a choice: debtor’s prison or the Royal Navy.
 Now, in October 1805, manning a cannon on the lower deck of the Victory, the young man and his mates prepare for the decisive Battle of Trafalgar and look to their commander for courage and inspiration.

-Starring Kenneth Colley, Tim Pigott-Smith, Geraldine James, Raf Vallone, Paolo Bonacelli, Vernon Dobtcheff, Liza Sadovy.
+Starring Kenneth Colley, Tim Pigott-Smith, Geraldine James, Raf Vallone, Paolo Bonacelli, Vernon Dobtcheff, Anna Massey, Liza Sadovy.

 Available on DVD